DanielJohnBenton/Kingplayer/README.md

 # :hearts: Evolve a deck for longer and shorter games

+## Genetic algorithm
-## Genetic Algorithm
+## Genetic algorithm
 Evolving a deck of cards with a genetic algorithm is quite awkward, as there are a couple constraints:

 - All cards must be present in the deck
-- All cards can only appear once in the deck
+- A particular card can only appear once in the deck

 For this reason, I only use mutation and not cross-over breeding of solutions.
 In my algorithm, there was a mutation rate, and whenever a card was chosen for mutation its location would be swapped with the location of another randomly selected card.